NVIDIA/radtts/README.md

 # Flow-based TTS with Robust Alignment Learning, Diverse Synthesis, and Generative Modelling and Fine-Grained Control over of Low Dimensional (F0 and Energy) Speech Attributes.
-This repository contains the source code and several checkpoints for our work based on our RADTTS model.
-RADTTS is a normalizing-flow-based TTS framework with high acoustic fidelity and a highly robust audio-transcription alignment module.
+This repository contains the source code and several checkpoints for our work based on RADTTS.
+RADTTS is a normalizing-flow-based TTS framework with state of the art acoustic fidelity and a highly robust audio-transcription alignment module.
 Our project page and some samples can be found [here](https://nv-adlr.github.io/RADTTS), with relevant works listed [here](#relevant-papers).

 This repository can be used to train the following models: